Woody Jackson: Career

 In 2011, Jackson contributed the song "Moshi Moshi", recorded at Electro-Vox, to the charity album Play for Japan: The Album; the title was inspired by the manner in which Masa Tsuzuki—Jackson's audio engineer for L.A.
 Noire—would answer the telephone.
 Proceeds from the album went to the Japanese Red Cross Society following the 2011 Tōhoku earthquake and tsunami; Jackson had recently spent some time in the country, where he met the album's producer Akira Yamaoka.
 Jayson Napolitano of Original Sound Version described Jackson's song as "a contemplative, lumbering piece of music that says a lot with few notes".
 He also composed the music for The Real Rocky (2011), a television film broadcast as part of the series 30 for 30.
-In 2012, Jackson provided a song for the soundtrack of ModNation Racers: Road Trip (2012), and provided additional music for the first season of Nashville, with T Bone Burnett.
+In 2012, Jackson provided songs for Good Vibrations and ModNation Racers: Road Trip and additional music for the first season of Nashville with T Bone Burnett.
 Jason Schwartzman engaged Jackson to co-compose the scores for the short film Here and feature film Goats (both 2012) with him; they had been close friends for about fifteen years, having bonded over their mutual love of music since Schwartzman was around 17 years old.
 Jackson released an original album, Dos Manos, in Italy in July 2012, produced by Holmes and published by Interbang Records and Brutture Moderne.

-Jackson later worked in a team of producers for the music of Rockstar's Grand Theft Auto V (2013), collaborating with The Alchemist, Oh No, and Tangerine Dream.
+Jackson later worked in a team of producers for the music of Rockstar's Grand Theft Auto V (2013), collaborating with the Alchemist, Oh No, and Tangerine Dream.
 Jackson's initial role was to provide the score for Trevor Philips's missions, and he took influence from artists such as The Mars Volta and Queens of the Stone Age.
-When he learnt that the team would be building off each other's work, he voiced concern that the finished product could be disjointed.
+When he learnt the team would be building off each other's work, he voiced concern that the finished product could be disjointed.
 After sharing his work with the team, he was particularly impressed by the contributions by Edgar Froese, Tangerine Dream's founding member.
 Froese had interpolated funk sounds with Jackson's hip-hop influences.
 Froese and Jackson then sent their work between The Alchemist and Oh No, who heavily sampled it.
 To compose his part of the score, Jackson created a supergroup called Jaws, featuring himself, Keefus Ciancia, Deantoni Parks, Gus Seyffert, and Michael Shuman.
 The score was well-received in the context of the game.
 For the soundtrack release, Jackson filtered through the six terabytes of material before transferring it to DJ Shadow for mixing.
 Alongside The Alchemist, Oh No, and Tangerine Dream, Jackson co-presented a 70-minute live concert featuring the game's original score at the New York Film Festival in September 2013.